 So to start off this remix and redesign, I’d like to share some of my inspirations with you.
 The first and foremost inspiration was Justin Alexander’s article “Jaquaying the Dungeon“.
 It is one of many, many articles on The Alexandrian that I will be referencing during this remix.
 Small side note: Alexander frequently refers to “Paul Jaquays” in this article series, but this person is now Jennell Jaquays.

 In this article series, Alexander makes reference to the design approach used by Jaquays in several classic modules.
 Alexander then decides to use those principles to “remix” the 4th edition module H1 Keep on the Shadowfell.
-I highly recommend reading these articles, and looking through Alexander’s remix PDF.
+I highly recommend reading the articles on the remix of Keep on the Shadowfell, and looking through Alexander’s remix PDF.
 It’s really what sparked my idea for redesigning Lost Mine of Phandelver.

 So let’s begin at the beginning.
 The adventure is separated into four distinct sections: “Goblin Arrows,” an ambush encounter leading to a goblin hideout cave; “Phandalin”, where the town is introduced and the town’s problem with a gang takeover is presented; “The Spider’s Web,” which presents possible side quest locations and the goblin base; and lastly “Wave Echo Cave,” which is the major dungeon and the place where the confrontation with the final “boss” will occur.